Going out with twins alone feels scary for many moms and dads. Discover simple hacks and ways to be out and about and still survive.

 Do your twins have a favorite stuffed animal or biting ring?
 Bring those with you as emergency entertainment.
 I’m not a huge fan of distracting fussy kids, but sometimes you just need to get it done!

 Bring pacifiers as well.
-One of my twins took to the pacifier more than the other, but both of them would at least give it a shot when they’d fuss.
+One of my twins took to the pacifier more than the other, but both of them would at least try when they’d fuss.
+That way, when they both fussed, I’d give him a pacifier to calm him down while I picked up the other.

 4. Pick up one fussy baby at a time